 The assessment returns a percentile and an overall grade, which you should note if you’re practising the affirmations.
 The grade is concerned with how you’ve answered, and not the score per se.
 This means it’s possible to score highly, but due to certain answers achieve a reduced grade.
 This is intended to provide a little bit more intelligence with the assessment.
 Grades run from the highest, 1, to lowest, 7.

-The assessment is subjective, and meant for personal insight only.
-Your view of what a quality means isn’t going to be the same as the next person’s.
+The assessment is meant for personal insight.
+Your interpretation of what a quality means isn’t going to be the same as the next person’s.
 You could think you’re awful at being a certain way and yet, the next person might think that’s top-level stuff.
 The converse is also true.
-The more time you spend considering your answer, the stronger the assessment results should be and, ultimately, the better your potential healing.
+The more time you spend considering your answer, the stronger the assessment results should be and, ultimately, the better the potential healing outcome.

 Does this tell me how open my chakra is?

 This assessment is concerned about overall chakra health, and isn’t in any way analogue to ‘how open your chakra’ is or isn’t.
 It’s entirely possible to have an array of dysfunctional chakras that are wide open.
 It’s a complex subject area.
-There’s an online micro-industry to be found in various wish-affirming websites offering such tests, but actually it’s incredibly simple to determine the status of your entire system.
-It can be resolved by considering these three questions and answers:
+There’s an online micro-industry to be found in various websites offering ‘tests’ for the advertising clicks and to funnel you into buying a service or product.
+Quite frankly, if there’s any mention of ‘open’ chakras outside of a meaningful dialogue, the site is serving you trash.

 Q. How do I test if my chakras are open?